GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 After the configuration, you are ready to verify whether your API is protected by plugins or not.
 You need to pass the token as per configured [authentication mode](#create-an-oauth-credential).

-A sample request to the proxy endpoint.
+A sample request to the proxy endpoint is given below.
 You can configure the port for the proxy endpoint using [kong config](../configuration.md#kong).

 By default, Kong provides two endpoints.